Ironman2314532/Robot-Teleoperation-with-Augmented-Reality-Virtual-Surrogates/README.md

 Citation:
 [Walker, M.E., Hedayati, H. and Szafir, D., 2019, March.
 Robot teleoperation with augmented reality virtual surrogates.
 In 2019 14th ACM/IEEE International Conference on Human-Robot Interaction (HRI) (pp. 202-210).
 IEEE.](https://ieeexplore.ieee.org/abstract/document/8673306)

-_Note: This project is designed on Windows 11 and built for Android V11/12 not tested on any other platforms_
+🗒 _Note: This project is designed on Windows 11 and built for Android V11/12 not tested on any other platforms._\

-_Super Note: Remember, If anything doesnt work as it is supposed to, just use the rules of IT.
-Close it and restart it again :)_
+📓 _Super Note: Remember, If anything doesnt work as it is supposed to, just use the rules of IT.
+Close it and restart it again._ 😆

 # How to run the project